When space is small you do stupid things (both PCI cards, Voodoo 3 and PPC board connected to the Prometheus Resurrector).

 Apparently this fixed the problem for the user who suggested it on github with a drawback of 10% less SCSI performance.

 I did not have anything to lose so I decided to give it a go by flashing the little PLCC chip with the file suggested.
 To my surprise it actually made my hardware setup stable again at 100 MHz!
-Now that I have put in a few hours in my system I can confirm that it runs stable.
+Now that I have put in a few hours in my system I can confirm that it runs stable (and now more than 6 months later I can confirm that it has been working great).

 This particular build consists of an A4000TX, BFG9060 with a rev.6 68060, ReA4091 with a ZuluSCSI compact, there is also a ZZ9000 graphics board in the setup.
 It is my main setup.